Demez/DemezGUI-TF2/README.md

  - Casual Gamemode Panel Changes

 Currently Working On:
- - Side Panel For Finding a Game
+ - Simple HUD that doesnt take too much of the screen, looks nice, and gives all the info you need easily (only health and player model is mostly done)
- - Simple HUD that doesnt take too much of the screen, looks nice, and gives all the info you need easily (barely started) Planned Stuff:
+Planned Stuff:

  - other more specific crap idk